A Species Under Threat

 How We're Helping

-Over the past seven years, Panthera's President, Dr. Luke Hunter, and Lion Program Director, Dr. Guy Balme, have led Panthera’s Munyawana Leopard Project, the longest and most comprehensive leopard study to date, and their findings have resulted in an effective conservation plan for these gorgeous cats.
+Over the past seven years, Panthera's President, Dr. Luke Hunter, and Leopard Program Director, Dr. Guy Balme, have led Panthera’s Munyawana Leopard Project, the longest and most comprehensive leopard study to date, and their findings have resulted in an effective conservation plan for these gorgeous cats.
 At the start of the project in 2002, leopards were legally - but unsustainably - hunted by trophy hunters and illegally hunted by farmers because of the threat they pose to livestock and wild game.
 In order to reduce leopard killings in the region, Panthera's scientists worked with local policy makers to create sustainable conservation solutions.

 Our scientists proposed reducing the overall number of leopards hunted, advised that hunts be distributed more evenly across the region to avoid disproportionately impacting a single population, and urged that hunting female and young leopards be banned.
 In 2006, Panthera's recommendations were successfully implemented and by 2008 data showed that the plans were working.